-Prerequisites: ENGL 12 or equivalent with a grade of "C" or better or written permission of the Instructor and School Chair.
+Prerequisites: ENGL 12 or equivalent with a grade of "C" or better.